kaareloun/disc.kaarel.dev/README.md

 # disc.kaarel.dev

-Displays a list of discgolfmetrix competitions near you.
+Displays a list of nearby discgolfmetrix competitions.